OpenDSA/OpenDSA/RST/source/Development/GraphTopsort.rst

 ..
 TODO::
    :type: Slideshow

-   Incorporate the following into a slideshow:
+   Incorporate the following into a slideshow.

 First visit all edges, counting the number of edges that lead to each vertex (i.e., count the number of prerequisites for each vertex).
 All vertices with no prerequisites are placed on the queue.
 We then begin processing the queue.
 When Vertex :math:`v` is taken off of the queue, it is printed, and all neighbors of :math:`v` (that is, all vertices that have :math:`v` as a prerequisite) have their counts decremented by one.
 Place on the queue any neighbor whose count becomes zero.
 If the queue becomes empty without printing all of the vertices, then the graph contains a cycle (i.e., there is no possible ordering for the tasks that does not violate some prerequisite).
-   The printed order for the vertices of the graph in Figure :num:`Figure #TopSort` using the queue version of topological sort is J1, J2, J3, J6, J4, J5, J7.
+The printed order for the vertices of the graph in Applying the queue version of topological sort to the graph of Figure :num:`Figure #TopSort` produces J1, J2, J3, J6, J4, J5, J7.
 Here is an implementation for the algorithm.

 Here is the code to implement the queue-based topological sort: